 Pension Indexation

-As of January 1, 2023, the rate of indexation that applies to your pension benefit, based on the percentage increase in the CPI (Consumer Price Index) from October 1, 2021 to September 30, 2022, is 5.33%.
-This indexation rate reflects the increase in the CPI, less 1%, since the formula for indexation, as explained below, retains a 1% hold back for the portion of inflation that is between 2% and 3%., unless the performance is sufficient to allow a full indexation as was the case last year.
-This is termed the 'missing indexation' and will be examined annually in each of the coming years to determine if the performance of the pension fund is sufficient to grant it, as it was done last year for the 0.21% missing since 2019, the goal being to allocate all missing indexations when possible.
+As of January 1, 2024, the rate of indexation that applies to your pension benefit, based on the percentage increase in the CPI (Consumer Price Index) from October 1, 2022 to September 30, 2023, is 3.73%.
+This indexation rate reflects the increase in the CPI, less 1%, since the formula for indexation, as explained below, retains a 1% hold back for the portion of inflation that is between 2% and 3%., unless the performance is sufficient to allow a full indexation.
+This is termed the 'missing indexation' and will be examined annually in each of the coming years to determine if the performance of the pension fund is sufficient to grant it.
+As of now, there exists a total missing indexation of 2%, that is, 1% as of January 1, 2023, and 1% as of January 1, 2024.
+Every year, the actuaries evaluate whether any missing indexation can be attributed to retirees.
+This will be done again next year at this time, the goal being to allocate all missing indexations when possible.

 Pension Indexation Formula